seahorse-ai-ryan/brush/docs/export_service_plan.md

 2. The Export button in the Controls window needs to access Scene panel functionality
 3. No centralized way to handle different export formats (PLY, etc.)
 4. Difficult to implement batch processing of datasets
+5. Auto-saving functionality is not centralized and may be duplicated across components

 ## Proposed Solution: Centralized Export Service